JeremyPaymal/Restaurant/README.md

 ## Why create this app ?
 <hr>
-As a new and novice front end web developer, I pratice my skills everyday.
+As a new and novice front end web developer, I practice my skills everyday.
 I wanted to test myself so I reproduce this website and added so features, like the Sign in and Book popup.
 I also used React Reveal for the first time, and I found it pretty useful.
 <br>
 <br>